bgonzalezbustamante/quant-methods-elites/README.md

 ## Metadata and Preservation

-This TBC is stored with version control on a GitHub repository.
-Furthermore, a Digital Object Identifier (DOI: TBC) is provided by TBC.
+This code and data are stored with version control on a GitHub repository.
+Furthermore, a Digital Object Identifier (DOI: TBC) is provided by Zenodo.

 ## Storage and Backup